michelle95n/MovieRecommendation/README.md

 <img class="center" id="sentiment_plot" src="images/plot_sentiment_(no genres listed).png" style="width:700px">

-When looking at the sentiment distribution for each genre, it can be seen how all the sentiments are distributed around the neutral 5 with a low spreading.
-This means that the plot descriptions in general are very neutral and does not bias a movie into being negative or positive.
+When looking at the sentiment distribution for each genre, it can be seen how all the sentiments are distributed around the neutral 5, with a low spreading of the sentiments.
+This means that the plot descriptions in general are fairly neutral, and does not bias a movie into being negative or positive.
+This makes sense such that when reading a plot description on Wikipedia, one does not get biased into having a certain belief about Wikipedia.

 Even though there are no clear negative or positive plots, the movies in each genre have been divided into negative and positive movies.
 The negative movies are therefore categorized as all movies in the genre with a sentiment lower than the mean - 2 times the standard deviation, and the positive movies are categorized as all movies with a sentiment higher than the mean + 2 times the standard deviation.
 This will be visualized later, to see if there is a tendency in the movies, even though the sentiment for the plot descriptions are neutral.